Rayleigh-Plateau Instability on an angled and eccentric fiber: An alternative approach: Results

-We adopt a single bead approach to elucidate the transition, where the bead comprises two segments: a slender cylindrical part and a substantial droplet section.
-Our hypothesis posits that the force from gravity equals the combined force from surface tension and viscosity on a bead within the RP regimes.
-When gravity surpasses the cumulative forces, a convective regime ensues.
-Calculating the force ($F_g$) due to gravity is straightforward: $F_g = \rho \forall g \cos{\theta}$, with $\rho$ and $g$ denoting liquid density and gravitational acceleration.
-Yet, determining the viscous force $(F_{\mu})$ and surface tension force $(F_{\sigma})$ on a solitary droplet proves challenging analytically.
-Thus, we empirically derived the viscous force as $F_{\mu}=T \mu v \lambda A^2_{eff}$, where $A_{eff}$ is the non-dimensional area of the wire in contact with motion of the fluid, $\mu$ is the dynamic viscosity, and $T$ is a dimensionless proportionality constant.
-This empirical derivation mirrors Stokes' law~\cite{Stokes_1851}, a frictional force model for spherical objects in a low Reynolds number implying a high viscous force setting.
-We can experimentally measure $A_{eff}$ by witnessing the micro-particle motion near the wire as depicted in Fig~\ref{fig_scaling}$a \&b$ and supplementary movie 12 \cite{supple_video_2024}.
-We notice that the shape of the droplet is no longer symmetric for $\theta>0$.
-Consequently, the micro-particle movements are observed on the \emph{left side} of the wire within the regions of lengths $L_1$, $L_2$ and $L_3$.
-Whereas, no motion is observed on both sides of $L_0$, and the \emph{right side} of $L_1$ and $L_3$.
-Thus, half of the wire ($r$) is assumed to represent responsible areas for viscous drag within these regions (i.e., $\pi r L_1$ and $\pi r L_3$).
-Conversely, particle movements are observed on both sides of the wire in the region of length $L_2$, making the responsible area of the wire $2\pi r L_2$.
-Consequently, $A_{eff}$ is defined as the ratio of the responsible area for viscous drag to the total surface area
+As the inclination angle deviates from zero, the bead becomes increasingly asymmetric, resulting in a reduction of the viscous force.
+Due to this asymmetry integration of Equation~\ref{eq2_1} is analytically intractable from first principles.
+To address this complexity, we introduce an effective parameter, $A_{\text{eff}}$, defined phenomenologically as a function of the inclination angle to capture the influence of asymmetry on the viscous force.
+We assume that the viscous force scales with the contact area between the droplet and the wire; however, under inclination, the asymmetric shape and motion of the droplet effectively reduce this area.
+This empirical derivation mirrors Stokes' law\cite{Stokes_1851}, a frictional force model for spherical objects in a low Reynolds number implying a high viscous force setting. {We experimentally measure $A_{\text{eff}}$ by witnessing the shape of bead as depicted in Fig.~\ref{fig5_viscous}$c$ and supplementary movie 12 \cite{supple_video_2024}, and the exponents of it obtained through fitting.} We notice that the shape of the droplet is no longer symmetric for $\theta>0$.
+Consequently, We track the interface of a droplet on both sides of the wire (Fig.~\ref{fig5_viscous}$b$).
+On the \emph{left side} of the wire within the regions of lengths $L_1$, $L_2$ and $L_3$ ($\lambda=L_1+L_2+L_3$), the air-liquid interface is separated from the left wire surface by some amount of fluid.
+Whereas, on the \emph{right side} of the wire, the air-liquid interface is only separated from the wire along $L_2$.
+Thus, we assume that viscous drag acts on the left half of the wire of length $\lambda$ and right half of the wire of length $L_2$.
+Consequently, $A_{\text{eff}}$ is defined as the ratio of the affected area for viscous drag to the total surface area as

-$A_{eff}$ remains almost unaffected by variations in wire diameter and flow rate (Fig.~\ref{fig_scaling}c).
-Notably, there is a pronounced decrease in $A_{eff}$ at lower wire angles, yet its independence is observed for wire angles $\theta>15^\circ$ as shown in Fig.~\ref{fig_scaling}c.